gpleiss/efficient_densenet_pytorch/README.md

 ## Usage

-**Note: this demo is currently only compatible with PyTorch v0.1.12.**
+**Note:**

+This demo was initially developed on PyTorch v0.1.12.
+And for some (unknown) reasons, it cannot pass all the unit tests on PyTorch v0.2, but the performance (final accuracy) still remains **the same** :).

+- If you would like to help us improve it on v0.2, please trace this [issue](https://github.com/gpleiss/efficient_densenet_pytorch/issues/11).

 - To downgrade PyTorch from v0.2 or higher, please refer to this [instruction](https://discuss.pytorch.org/t/could-i-downgrade-pytorch-or-should-i-do-something-more-after-upgrading/1617/4).

-- For v0.2, please trace this [issue](https://github.com/gpleiss/efficient_densenet_pytorch/issues/11).

 **In your existing project:**
 There are two files in the `models` folder.